top of page

 Search

 In the realm of occupational health and safety, the significance of respiratory fit testing cannot be overstated.
 It acts as a crucial process to ensure that respiratory protective equipment forms an effective seal against airborne contaminants.
 Among the essential protocols outlined by Australian standards, particularly AS/NZS 1715:2009, one notable requirement stands out – the insistence on being clean-shaven during fit testing and each time a respirator is worn.
-Let's delve into the detailed rationale behind this imperative, understanding the nuances of why facial hair and a proper seal are incompatible.
+So if you are interested in fit testing with a beard, you really need to understand the nuances of why facial hair and a proper seal are incompatible.

 Understanding the Fit Testing Process

 A respiratory fit test involves evaluating the seal between the wearer's face and the respirator.
-It ensures that the protective equipment is personalized to the individual's facial features, providing optimal defense against potentially harmful particles.
+It ensures that the protective equipment is personalised to the individual's facial features, providing optimal defense against potentially harmful particles.
 The efficacy of fit testing lies in the assurance of a proper seal, and any interference with this seal can compromise the entire purpose of the respiratory protective equipment.
+This is why fit testing a beard isn’t recommended - we need a strong seal, and any interference, such as the hairs of a beard, impact the result and your safety.

-Industries that work with hazardous materials such as asbestos, silica dust, gases, vapours and fumes or organisations working in the healthcare sector exposed to viruses and infectious diseases should have a facial hair policy when wearing RPE.
+Industries that work with hazardous materials such as asbestos, silica dust, gasses, vapours and fumes or organisations working in the healthcare sector exposed to viruses and infectious diseases should have a facial hair policy when wearing RPE.
+The slightest impact to a proper seal can have disastrous consequences, which is why we strongly advise that workers be clean shaven not only during their fit test, but also when wearing their mask.

-Workers who do not wish to comply to the requirement to the clean shaven when wearing RPE can opt for a loose-fitting Powered Air Purifying Respirator (PAPR) which doe not require a fit test and healthcare workers can use CleanSpace HALO PAPR or adopt the Singh Thattha beard wrap technique (only accepted in healthcare).
+Workers who do not wish to comply to the requirement to being clean shaven when wearing RPE can opt for wearing a loose-fitting Powered Air Purifying Respirator (PAPR) which does not require a fit test and healthcare workers can use CleanSpace HALO PAPR or adopt the Singh Thattha beard wrap technique (only accepted in healthcare).

 Why Clean Shaven Matters